A Comprehensive Guide To Thin Wall Injection Molding Process

 Why thin wall molding requires high pressure and high speed?

-Thin wall parts necessitate a higher injection pressure as the amount of material that can flow is contingent upon its thickness.
-The higher injection pressure ensures that the material is fully compressed and evenly distributed.
+Thin-walled parts necessitate a higher injection pressure, as the amount of material that can flow is contingent upon their thickness.
+The higher injection pressure ensures the material is fully compressed and evenly distributed.
 High-speed molding is also necessary to ensure a short cycle time, faster production, and reduced energy consumption.

 What is the ideal wall thickness of an injection molded component?